rewitt94/CV/README.md

 #### Logic

-I have always displayed logical skills.
+I have always had strong logic.
+Not to brag, but this is a CV.
 In school I received UK Mathematical Trust Challenge (3 x Gold), British Physics AS Olympiad (Silver), Cambridge Chemistry Challenge (Silver).
 I also won the 6th form Physics Prize.
 Since discovering programmming problem-solving is more satisfying than ever.
 Now I can solve problems to build things (how cool is that)!

 #### Communication Skills

-All my work-experience has been in Teaching and Hospitality.
-My favourite part of hospitality was customer service.
+All my work-experience has been in Teaching (TEFL) and Hospitality.
+Controlling a room of twenty-five plus students in a second-language requires public speaking skills.
+My favourite part of hospitality was customer service (small talk) - me and a colleage once received a €400 tip.

 ## Education